History of the Jews in France: Roman and Merovingian periods

 According to the Jewish Encyclopedia (1906), "The first settlements of Jews in Europe are obscure.
 From 163 BCE there is evidence of Jews in Rome [...].
-In the year 6 C.E. there were Jews at Vienne and Gallia Celtica; in the year 39 at Lugdunum (i.e. Lyon)".
+In the year 6 CE there were Jews at Vienne and Gallia Celtica; in the year 39 at Lugdunum (i.e. Lyon)".

 An early account praised Hilary of Poitiers (died 366) for having fled from the Jewish society.

 The emperors Theodosius II and Valentinian III sent a decree to Amatius, prefect of Gaul (9 July 425), that prohibited Jews and pagans from practising law or holding public offices (militandi).
 This was to prevent Christians from being subject to them and possibly incited to change their faith.

 At the funeral of Hilary, Bishop of Arles, in 449, Jews and Christians mingled in crowds and wept; the former were said to have sung psalms in Hebrew.

 In the sixth century, Jews were documented in Marseille, Arles, Uzès, Narbonne, Clermont-Ferrand, Orléans, Paris, and Bordeaux.
 These cities had generally been centers of ancient Roman administration and were located on the great commercial routes.
 The Jews built synagogues in these cities.
 In harmony with the Theodosian code, and according to an edict of 331 by the emperor Constantine, the Jews were organized for religious purposes as they were in the Roman empire.
 They appear to have had priests (rabbis or ḥazzanim), archisynagogues, patersynagogues, and other synagogue officials.
 The Jews worked principally as merchants, as they were prohibited from owning land; they also served as tax collectors, sailors, and physicians.